-This growing cohort has specific needs that must be met to ensure that they can continue to fully engage and participate in all that this Township has to offer.
-The needs of older adults within the Township of Leeds and the Thousand Islands will change as they age, making it vital to consult with, and plan for, this Township now and in the future.
+This growing cohort has specific needs that must be met to ensure that they can continue to fully engage and participate in all the Township has to offer.
+The needs of older adults within the Township of Leeds and the Thousand Islands will change as they age.
+It is vital to plan for this now.
 The Township of Leeds and the Thousand Islands aims to enhance existing amenities and services while exploring opportunities to increase supports for older residents.
 The Leeds and the Thousand Islands Age-Friendly Action Plan will provide the community with tools and strategies essential to achieving its age-friendly goals.